YC0101/4156FinalProject/README.md

 # COMS-4156-Project

-This is the Github repository for the service portion of the Team Project associated with COMS 4156 Advanced Software Engineering..
+This is the Github repository for the service portion of the Team Project associated with COMS 4156 Advanced Software Engineering.
 Our group, ctrlZHeroes, contains members: Yanxi Chen, Qirui Ruan, Xinchen Zhang, Songwen Zhao, Charlie Shen.

 ## Viewing original assignment repo